Explore our expert-made templates & start with the right one for you.

 Both faults and stragglers are inevitable in large data clusters.
 Therefore, streaming applications must recover quickly and efficiently.
 A 30-second delay while the streaming application tries to rescue a fault or straggler can make the difference between making the right decision or not.
 Therefore, it is essential to reduce this delay when streaming data used to make critical decisions.

-Apache Spark Streaming Explained
+Apache Spark Streaming Overview

 Spark Structured Streaming Explained